jcsung-star/Fintech_Finder_Pay/README.md

 ## Overview

-FinTech Finder is an online application that allows the user to identify and pay FinTech lockchain ledger system.
-While Python was used for the back-end code, Streamlit enhances the front-end user experience.
-While connected to Ganache, you will be able to track the who you paid and available funds using blockchain technology.
+FinTech Finder is an online application that allows the user to identify and pay FinTech candidates for hours contracted.
+While Python was used for the back-end code, Streamlit was used to enhance the front-end user experience.
+While connected to Ganache, you will also be able to track the who you paid and available funds using blockchain technology.

 ---